-Phasing should ensure that public transport provision is incorporated from the early stages of development.
+Phasing should ensure that public transport provision is incorporated from first occupation.

-Managing Private and Service Vehicles
+(1D) Managing Private and Service Vehicles

 Private vehicles are the least preferred mode of travel, due to their impact on the quality of the environment and local character, air quality, congestion, and road safety.
 However, many trips will still need to be made by private vehicles in order to reach locations which are poorly served by public transport, are too far to walk or cycle, or involve transport of large items.
 Private cars are also essential for some people to enjoy full mobility and independence.